-The surging growth in the services industry and the increasing adoption of robotics and Artificial Intelligence in industries leaves many wondering about the future of manufacturing.
-In this article, we shall touch upon the scope in manufacturing for technicians and graduates, the changing dynamics of manufacturing and reasons why manufacturing is still an industry you can reckon with for employment.
+The surging growth in the services industry, field of manufacturing technicians, and the increasing adoption of robotics and Artificial Intelligence in industries leave many wondering about the future of manufacturing.
+In this article, we shall touch upon the scope in manufacturing technicians and graduates, the changing dynamics of manufacturing, and reasons why manufacturing is still an industry you can reckon with for employment.

 While products manufactured may vary, the manufacturing process or protocol followed is largely similar across industries.
-At each stage, there are various requirements that need the skills of a trained professional manufacturing technician.
-These include:
+At each stage, various requirements need the skills of a trained professional manufacturing technician.

-According to the US Bureau of Labor Statistics, nearly 51% of jobs in manufacturing are primarily related to production, with science & technology, management & financial operations together accounting for close to 30%.
-Installation, material handling and safety accounts for about 15% of the jobs.
-Hence, it is evident that production is where manufacturing technicians should focus at building expertise in order to have higher employment opportunities.
+According to the US Bureau of Labor Statistics, nearly 51% of jobs in manufacturing have their direct relation to production, with science & technology, management & financial operations together accounting for close to 30%.
+Installation, material handling, and safety account for about 15% of the jobs.
+Hence, it is evident that production is where manufacturing technicians should focus on building expertise to have higher employment opportunities.

-If you are a trained manufacturing technician or a novice looking to polish your skills in a professional technicians course, here are some industry statistics and observations that is certain to give you the required nudge.
+If you are trained in a manufacturing technician course or a novice looking to polish your skills in a professional technicians course, here are some industry statistics and observations that are certain to give you the required nudge.

-Higher Pay & Benefits: According to the Bureau of Labour Statistics (BLS), employers in manufacturing offer more benefits to their employees and technicians in terms of health insurance, on-the-job learning and retirement plans.
-As per a statistic and study conducted by BLS, the median wages in manufacturing is higher than all other industries as of 2013-2014.
+According to the Bureau of Labour Statistics (BLS), employers in manufacturing offer more benefits to their employees and technicians regarding health insurance, on-the-job learning, and retirement plans.
+As per a statistic and study conducted by BLS, the median wages in manufacturing are higher than all other industries from 2013-2014.

-Non-Standard Schedules: Most manufacturing units run 2-3 shifts which allows skilled workers to opt for non-standard schedules.
-This lets them take care of any personal requirements at certain times or even run their own little practice without having to sacrifice their passion for being a manufacturing technician.
+Most manufacturing technician jobs units run 2-3 shifts, allowing skilled workers to opt for non-standard schedules.
+This lets them take care of any personal requirements at certain times or even run their little practice without having to sacrifice their passion for being a manufacturing technician.

-On-The-Job Learning: Manufacturing jobs offer one of the highest opportunities for on-the-job learning.
-As newer methodologies of assembly, production or packaging are introduced, employees have the chance to learn on the job and keep up to date with developments in the industry.
+Manufacturing jobs offer one of the highest opportunities for on-the-job learning.
+With newer assembly methodologies, the introduction of production or packaging, employees can learn on the job and keep up to date with developments in the industry.

-Industry Diversification: Manufacturing technicians needn’t stick to a particular industry.
-Technicians are skilled at processes, equipment and assembly that may bear a large resemblance across various industries such as chemicals & plastics and rubber industries, fabricated metal products & machinery factories, cell phones production & semi-conductors and the like.
+Manufacturing technicians needn’t stick to a particular industry.
+Technicians are skilled at processes, equipment, and assembly that may bear a significant resemblance across various sectors such as chemicals & plastics and rubber industries, fabricated metal products & machinery factories, cell phones production & semi-conductors, and the like.
 Thus, the scope of employment and learning opportunities is a lot wider.

-If you are keen to your interest or experience in manufacturing by taking up a professional course for a certified manufacturing technicians, Philadelphia Technical Training Institute (PTTI) is where you should be heading.
-PTTI offers a comprehensive training program for manufacturing & automation inviting budding professionals looking to sharpen their skills in manufacturing to amass knowledge, both practical and theoretical.
-If you are looking to join a course that nurtures the manufacturing enthusiast in you and molds you into an excellent professional technician, get in touch with us today!
+Suppose you are keen on your interest or experience in manufacturing technician jobs by taking up a professional skilled trade for certified manufacturing technicians certification.
+In that case, Philadelphia Technical Training Institute (PTTI) is where you should be heading.
+PTTI offers a comprehensive training program for manufacturing & automation, inviting budding professionals looking to sharpen their skills in manufacturing to amass knowledge, both practical and theoretical.
+So if you are looking to join a course that nurtures the manufacturing enthusiast in you and molds you into an excellent professional technician, get in touch with us today!